What You Need to Know About Flying Your Drone in Cold, Winter Weather | Battery Care and Best Practices for Flying in the Cold

 Here are some things to keep in mind regarding your LiPo batteries when flying in the cold:

-If it’s below 14°F (-10°C), LiPo usage is not recommended at all (i.e., no flying!), since your battery could cause your drone to suddenly fail without warning in these temperatures.
+• If it’s below 14°F (-10°C), LiPo usage is not recommended at all since your battery could suddenly fail without warning, bringing your drone crashing down.

-Temperature matters.
-Always store your LiPo batteries in a cool, dry place.
-Shoot for room temperature.
 Do not store them in a hot garage or in a refrigerator.
 Even though a cold battery has less chemical reactions taking place, and this can prolong its lifespan, taking a battery out from a cold fridge can cause condensation to occur on the inside of the battery, which can be very dangerous.
-And while cold can be damaging, so can heat.
-The hotter your batteries get, the shorter their lifespan will be.
-Never charge a battery that is still warm from usage, and never use a battery that is still warm from charging.

 Here are a few more tips for storage: